SlugSecurity/site/src/about/faqs.md

 ### Socialize (mainly)

 Our [Discord](/discord) is where most of the action happens.
-Sharing cybersecurity news, talking about industry events, showing off cool projects, asking for help when you're stuck.
+Sharing cybersecurity news, talking about industry events, showing off cool projects, or getting help on something you're working on.

 *Follow us on [Instagram](https://instagram.com/slugsec) to see the fun side of the club.*